deepomicslab/TCRanno/README.md

 --infile:
     input file name (path), can be either a repertoire file (including at least the cdr3_aa column) or a single-column (cdr3_aa) file

---outfile:
+--outprefix:
-    the name (path) of the tcr2tcr output file to be generated
+    the prefix of the tcr2tcr output file to be generated

 --encoder:
     the path to the model that is used to generate embeddings (i.e., discriminative features) as a component of the tcr2tcr algorithm.
 Default is the pretrained model.